 No Content Set

 Website.Models.ViewModels.Components.General.ButtonGroups.PdfButtonGroupComponentVm

-This designates Jersey Post as a public postal operator and imposes the universal service obligation.
+The licence builds on the Class I licence and designates Jersey Post as a public postal operator and imposes the universal service obligation.
+This ensures all consumers have access to basic postal services at an expected service level.

+No Content Set